 Because henna has natural cooling properties, people of the desert, for centuries, have been using henna to cool down their bodies.
-They make a paste of henna and soak their palms and soles of the feet in it to get an air conditioning They feel its cooling sensation throughout the body effect. a s the henna stain remains their for long as on Initially, as the stain faded away, it left patterns on skin. the skin surface which led to ideas to make designs for decorative purposes.
+They make a paste of henna and soak their palms and soles of the feet in it to get an air conditioning effect.
+They feel its cooling sensation throughout the body for as long as the henna stain remains on their skin.
+Initially, as the stain faded away, it left patterns on the skin surface which led to ideas to make designs for decorative purposes.
 In the ancient Egyptian time, mummies wore henna designs and it is documented that Cleopatra herself used henna for decorative purposes.